 Department of Child Safety, Youth and Women

-OrganisationReferenced in 5 bills
+OrganisationReferenced in 8 bills

 Workers' Compensation and Rehabilitation and Other Legislation Amendment Bill 2020

 This bill makes it easier for first responders to claim workers' compensation for post-traumatic stress disorder (PTSD).
-It creates a 'presumptive' system where PTSD in eligible workers is automatically assumed to be caused by their work, removing the burden on injured workers to prove the connection.
-This responds to evidence that first responders experience mental health conditions at 10 times the rate of the general workforce.
+It creates a presumptive system where PTSD in eligible workers is automatically assumed to be caused by their work, removing the burden on injured workers to prove the connection.
+This responds to evidence from Beyond Blue and other reviews that first responders experience mental health conditions at substantially higher rates than the general workforce.

 Child Death Review Legislation Amendment Bill 2019